LordierClaw/codeforces-contest-downloader/README.md

 - To get APIKey and APISecret, you need to generate one in codeforces

+- [Dolos](https://github.com/dodona-edu/dolos) is used for plagiarism detection only.
+You don't have to install it if not needed.

 After that, you can run the script normally.
 The results will be located at `download` folder